ikas/ikas.github.io/blog.md

 ---
-title: Blog
+title: Contact
-layout: default
+layout: contact
 ---

-Latest blog posts
+Hey, I would love for you to get in touch with me!